People face many barriers when starting over from incarceration.

 Margot is a Senior Director for Basis Policy Research, an independent research firm specializing in applied research in K-12 education, where she specializes in project management and business development.
 Margot wants to break the cycle of incarceration from the perspective of a parent and knows that successful parents have children with a better chance to succeed in the world.

-Bill is a computer engineer with Nordstrom supporting their credit business.
+Bill is a computer engineer with Revacomm, an IT firm based in Honolulu, currently supporting Medicare/Medicaid.
 While competing in a computer programming contest hosted by the state of Colorado, Bill researched the problems faced by those currently and formerly incarcerated, an eye-opening moment for Bill about this societal issue.
 Bill brings his tech skills to the remerg.com goal of providing re-entry information for free to tens of thousands of people whenever they need it.

 Dianne is the founder and chair of the Colorado chapter of Citizens United for the Rehabilitation of Errants (CO-CURE) and the chair of National-CURE, headquartered in Washington, DC.
-Dianne also serves as a citizen member on the Denver Community Corrections Board and the Denver Sheriff Department Advisory Board.
-In addition, Dianne has been an active member of the American Correctional Association since 1999, serving on numerous committees.
+Her late husband, Curtis "Habe" Lawson was a formerly-incarcerated lifer in CO prisons and was released after many years in 2001.
+For 22 years Dianne was a citizen member of the Denver Community Corrections Board.
+Dianne serves as a citizen member on the Denver Sheriff Department Advisory Board.
+In addition, Dianne has been an active member of the American Correctional Association since 1999, serving on several committees.
 Because of her extensive experience, Dianne appreciates the need for a free online re-entry website and is one of the nonprofit’s most ardent supporters.

 A staunch advocate of those who are disadvantaged, Tammy Bellofatto is the Executive Director of Bayaud Enterprises, a Denver-based nonprofit that provides hope, opportunity and choice to thousands of people through its employment programs.
 Prior to joining Bayaud, Tammy served as the Director of Vocational Services at Colorado Coalition for the Homeless.
-She co-founded the Denver Homeless Taskforce and from 2014-2016 Tammy served as Chair of The Denver’s Road Home Employment Subcommittee.
-In addition, Tammy is a member of the Patient Centered Outcomes Research Community Advisory Panel for Denver Health and sits on the Veteran's Administration's Advisory Committee on Homeless Veterans since 2018.
+She co-founded the Denver Homeless Taskforce and from 2014-2019 Tammy served as Chair of The Denver’s Road Home Employment Subcommittee.
+In addition, Tammy was a 10-year member of the Patient Centered Outcomes Research Community Advisory Panel for Denver Health and sat on the Veteran's Administration's Advisory Committee on Homeless Veterans since 2018 - 2022.

 Chris Meeks is the President and Founder of Hope Homes, a real estate company that gives back a minimum of 10% to the community with every project.
 Appointed by Mayor Hancock in 2020 to be on the Denver Community Corrections Board as well as the newly appointed Secretary for the Colorado Association of Community Corrections Board, Chris is an advocate for criminal justice reform and regularly visits Colorado Prisons to provide hope and mentorship for others that are incarcerated, as he was once in their shoes.
 Chris’ inspiring story includes obtaining his civil engineering degree upon release from incarceration and going on to start his own company to provide affordable housing for people in need.